pawl/raspberry-pi-1u-server/README.md

 ## Cloud Comparisons

-This is a tough comparison to make because the Pi CPUs are only 1.5GHz per core.
+This is a tough comparison to make because the Pi CPU cores are only 1.5GHz per core.

 ### AWS